Preston Green III

 Professor Green’s research has also been cited in numerous briefs and court cases including Supreme Court Justice Sonia Sotomayor’s dissent in the affirmative action case, S.F.F.A. v.
 Harvard.

 Professor Green has received recognition for his creative scholarship and other work.
 In 2020, he received the Distinguished Alumni Award from Teachers College at Columbia University.
-Professor Green was also recognized as an RHSU Public Influence Edu-Scholar for 2023 and 2024.
-This list consists of 200 university-based scholars in the United States who have done the most to influence education policy.
+Professor Green is also consistently recognized as an RHSU Public Influence Edu-Scholar, most recently in 2026, This list consists of 200 university-based scholars in the United States who have done the most to influence education policy.

 Recent Publications: